Wendy Everett, ScD

 Ms. Fleishman joined NEHI at its founding in 2002.
 She has over fifteen years’ experience in health care, health policy, technology and innovation.
 Prior to joining NEHI, Ms. Fleishman was a director in Health and Wellness at Scient Corporation, where she led strategic consulting engagements with leading biotechnology, medical device and pharmaceutical clients in areas such as telemedicine, disease management, health information technology, clinical trials, and sales and marketing strategies.

 Previously, Ms. Fleishman was a manager in Arthur D. Little's Global Strategy Practice.
 She also worked in product management and brand marketing at Johnson & Johnson's McNeil Consumer Products.

-Ms. Fleishman received her BA, cum laude, from Harvard University and her MBA from the Harvard Business School.
+Ms. Fleishman received her bachelor of arts, cum laude, from Harvard University and her master of business administration from the Harvard Business School.
 In 2008, she was honored as one of Boston’s "40 under 40" by the Boston Business Journal.

 Sheila K. Fifer, PhD

 Sheila Fifer is a senior advisor for NEHI, working on the FAST (Fast Adoption of Significant Technologies) Initiative.
 She is a member of Mercer-Marsh's National Panel of Senior Healthcare Advisors where she is involved in projects concerning employer’s management of health care costs and employer benefits.
 She also serves as Panel Member for the Blue Shield of California Foundation’s California Technology Assessment Forum (CTAF).